luschiro/luschiro.github.io/index.md

 ---
-layout: default
-title: this is a tittle
+title: home
 ---

 Welcome to my data portfolio.
-Here I will present some data cases that I wo
+Here I will present some data cases that I've worked.